 Format: Papers must be in high resolution PDF format, formatted for US Letter (8.5" x 11") paper, using Type 1 or TrueType fonts.
 Full papers are recommended to be 8 pages and must be at most 10 pages long, including references and any appendix.
 Revision papers and final camera-ready full papers can be up to 12 pages.
 Poster papers must be no longer than 4 pages, and demo descriptions must be no longer than 2 pages, and all must be submitted by the deadlines given above, and formatted in AAAI two-column, camera-ready style.
 No source files (Word or LaTeX) are required at the time of submission for review; only the PDF file is permitted.
 Finally, the copyright slug may be omitted in the initial submission phase and no copyright form is required until a paper is accepted for publication.

 Anonymity: ICWSM-2020 review is double-blind.
 Therefore, please anonymize your submission: do not put the author(s) names or affiliation(s) at the start of the paper, and do not include funding or other acknowledgments in papers submitted for review.
 References to authors' own prior relevant work should be included, but should not specify that this is the authors' own work.
 Citations to the author's own work should be anonymized, if possible, or can be added later to the final camera-ready version for publication.
 It is up to the authors' discretion how much to further modify the body of the paper to preserve anonymity.
 The requirement for anonymity does not extend outside of the review process, e.g. the authors can decide how widely to distribute their papers over the Internet before the program committee meeting.
 Even in cases where the author's identity is known to a reviewer, the double-blind process will serve as a symbolic reminder of the importance of evaluating the submitted work on its own merits without regard to authors' reputation.
-Note that 2-page demo submissions, and only these, are exempt from the anonymization requirement as they often contain system URLs.
+Note that 2-page demo submissions and the dataset paper submissions, and only these, are exempt from the anonymization requirement as they often contain system URLs or URLs to data sharing services.

 Language: All submissions must be in English.